Frank Sudia: Impact on Information Security and PKI

 Meanwhile, I was attending encryption standards meetings at ANSI X9, the accredited standards body for financial services.
 The widely used Data Encryption Standard (64-bit DES) was becoming insecure, and options to replace it including Triple-DES were being discussed.
 I was an early advocate that, in view of possible future algorithm obsolescence, we should not hard code the standards, as had been done with DES, but rather define the algorithm ID and key length to be variables.

-I was the first to suggest (to Miles Smid of NIST) that a certificate issuer needed a Certificate Practice Statement (which promptly became standard), so the user who seeks to rely on a certificate knows what policies were followed, such as whether no checking was done, versus commercial or military grade, etc. This simple legal fix got most low budget CAs off the hook, allowing them to issue low cost certificates in situations where more was not required.
+I was the first to suggest (to MS of NIST) that a certificate issuer needed a Certificate Practice Statement (which promptly became standard), so the user who seeks to rely on a certificate knows what policies were followed, such as whether no checking was done, versus commercial or military grade, etc. This simple legal fix got most low budget CAs off the hook, allowing them to issue low cost certificates in situations where more was not required.

 PKI certificates were already defined in the ISO X.509 network directory standard, which was under joint development via an ANSI X9 committee (chaired and attended by the same people as the ISO committee).
 However, in early versions the format was restricted to pre-defined fields such as Name, Organization, Org Unit, Validity Period, etc. which lacked extensibility, and business information was being overloaded into the name fields.
 As a lawyer I figured this would never fly, and in my single biggest contribution to PKI, I suggested adding a variable extension field that businesses could use to customize authority restrictions and refer to policy statements, etc.